 This nourishing creamy turkey tomato soup is delicious, easy to make and a great way to use up your Christmas/Thanksgiving turkey leftovers.

-Today I am sharing another turkey leftovers recipe.
-A delicious, healthy and super easy to make Creamy Leftover Turkey Soup with Tomatoes.
+Today I am sharing another turkey leftovers recipe - a delicious, healthy and super easy to make creamy turkey tomato soup.

 For my final post-Christmas recipe for leftover turkey I decided to make something very non-seasonal.
 Not involving cranberries or sprouts or chestnuts etc. I chose tomatoes as my star ingredient!
 (They actually share the celebrity status in this recipe with the turkey:)